mt7180/prefect-pulumi-data-orchestration/README.md

 ### Putting it all together

 Now that we've discussed each piece of our event-driven, serverless workflow puzzle, we'll put it all together.
-The following visualization shows the big picture of the ecs:push work pool with the Prefect side, the AWS side, and the interface in-between, mainly based on the following resources mainly based on the following resources: [AWS ECS Fargate architecture] and [Prefect Push Work Pool Setup]
+The following visualization shows the big picture of the ecs:push work pool with the Prefect side, the AWS side, and the interface in-between, the ECS Task Definition.
+The picture is mainly based on the following resources: [AWS ECS Fargate architecture] and [Prefect Push Work Pool Setup]

 ![ecs:push work pool](./images/ecs-push-work-pool.png)